emilyksanders/katas/README.md

-# eks-template-repo
+# Katas Repo
-A repo for me to clone down any time I need a new one.
+A place for me to store my work and solutions to kata challenges on CodeWars.com.